Hawaiian duck: Hybridization

 It has been shown that offspring between mallards and the Hawaiian duck produce fertile offspring.
 It has also been shown on Kauai that breeding Hawaiian duck/mallard crosses with Hawaiian ducks over time reduces the expression of the mallard genes showing promise to restoring the natural population.
 Efforts are underway to remove mallards from the islands in order to preserve the genetic diversity of the Hawaiian duck.

 Other factors influencing population

 The Hawaiian duck's population is affected by habitat loss, modifications to wetland habitats for flood control, non-native invasive plants, diseases, environmental contaminants, hunting and predation.
-The primary avian diseases of concern in Hawai’i are avian malaria and avian pox, which have devastated forest birds and greatly limited their distributions (Reed, et al. 2012).
-Predation threats to the koloa maoli include feral cats, rats, and small Asian mongooses, which eat the eggs and young.
+The primary avian diseases of concern in Hawaiʻi are avian malaria and avian pox, which have devastated forest birds and greatly limited their distributions (Reed, et al. 2012).
+Predation threats to the koloa maoli include feral cats, rats, and small Indian mongooses, which eat the eggs and young.